FORGIVENESS AND RESPECTING OTHERS

 A part of letting go is forgiveness.
 When a conflict arises between two or more people, the conversation often shifts to pointing fingers, blaming others, or even blaming yourself.
 However, when interacting with another person, a conflict always deals with “we.”
 As we’ve said before, it takes two to tango, after all.

-A large part of this course is centered around the practice of empathy.
-When you’re in the midst of conflict with someone and you can see what is happening from that person’s perspective, it becomes easier for you to perceive what is actually happening.
-Typically when we’re in the midst of a conflict, our need to be “right” gets in the way, and muddies the water making it harder to know what is actually happening.
+Forgiving others a large part of this course is centered around the practice of empathy.
+When you’re in the midst of conflict with someone and you can see what is happening from that person’s perspective, it becomes easier for you to perceive what is happening.
+Typically when we’re in the midst of a conflict, our need to be “right” gets in the way and muddies the water making it harder to know what is happening.
 Empathy allows us to be freed from the judgments that make conflict confusing.
 You end up gaining control of your anger and any criticizing, generalized thoughts about that person.